-But many of szlachta families failed to prove their claim, in particular families who were using ancestral surnames.
-For those who had left the District, it was very difficult to demonstrate evidences.
-For those who were living far away in the Polish territories occupied by Germany or Austria, it was impossible.
-Most of the nobility of these areas was “eternal nobility” (Szlachtą Odwieczną), but they were not able to prove it.
-Many families were unable to trace their ancestors, to provide the required documents and to pay the cost of registration at the administration office (Heroldia Królestwa Polskiego).
-As a result, many families from the poor gentry (Drobna Szlachta) failed to pass this infamous verification procedure.
-Local historians report that iIn particular, the nobility of the surrounding areas of Topczewa and Wyszki failed to prove their rights.
+But many szlachta families failed to prove their claim, in particular families who were using ancestral surnames.
+For those who had left the district, it was very difficult to demonstrate evidences.
+For those who were living far away in the Polish territories occupied by Prussia or Austria, it was impossible.
+Many families were unable to trace their ancestors, to provide the required documents or to pay the cost of registration at the administration office (Heroldia Królestwa Polskiego).
+As a result, y families from the poor gentry (Drobna Szlachta) failed to pass this infamous verification procedure.
+Local historians report that in particular, the nobility of the surrounding areas of Topczewa and Wyszki failed to prove their rights.
 At this time, most of the Książyk families had left the region.
 Some of them had gone to Ukraine.
 A large majority was established in the region of Poznan since the early 17th c..
 This region was a "province of Prussia".
-Since they were not in the "Kingdom of Poland" ruled by Russia anymore, they did not claim their rights.
+They were not in the "Kingdom of Poland" ruled by Russia anymore and they did not claim their rights.

 Today, are living in Poland